bluenote-1577/flopp_test/README.md

 1. [flopp](https://github.com/bluenote-1577/flopp) software built.
 2. [Haplogenerator](https://github.com/EhsanMotazedi/Haplosim) script must be available.
 3. [NanoSim](https://github.com/bcgsc/NanoSim), the main script must be useable and the pre-trained models must be available as well.
+4. samtools is expected to be in PATH.

 Various python packages need to be installed to use haplogenerator/nanosim such as HTSeq, Biopython, etc. Furthermore, these packages need to be installed for python2 as Haplogenerator only works for python 2.7.

 We include the following in this folder:

-4. [H-PoPG](https://github.com/MinzhuXie/H-PoPG) jar file; we include a jar file in this folder.
+1. [H-PoPG](https://github.com/MinzhuXie/H-PoPG) jar file; we include a jar file in this folder.
-5. [PaSS](http://cgm.sjtu.edu.cn/PaSS/) PacBio simulator; we include the binary in this folder.
+2. [PaSS](http://cgm.sjtu.edu.cn/PaSS/) PacBio simulator; we include the binary in this folder.

 We also require that ``python2`` and ``python3`` be in PATH as Haplogenerator requires python2 but NanoSim requires python3.